'Some kind of terrible dream' for Ukrainian women refugees

 “I’m generally in some kind of a terrible dream which keeps going on,” the retired teacher said.
 “I would be in some kind of abstraction if it wasn’t for my daughter.
 I wouldn’t be able to come to my senses.”

-A decree by Ukraine’s government that prohibits men aged 18 to 60 from leaving the country means that most of those fleeing Ukraine are women and children.
-The policy is meant to encourage men to sign up to fight against Russia’s invasion or to keep them available for military conscription.
+A decree by Ukraine’s government that prohibits men aged 18 to 60 from leaving the country means that most of those fleeing are women and children, though the U.N. doesn’t have exact numbers on gender.
+Ukraine’s policy is meant to encourage men to sign up to fight against Russia’s invasion or to keep them available for military conscription.

-That has led to heartbreaking scenes of separation, and growing worry as some encircled, battered parts of Ukraine slip out of reach.
+That has led to heartbreaking scenes of separation, along with growing worry as some encircled, battered parts of Ukraine slip out of reach.

 Ukrainian President Volodymyr Zelenskyy spoke of International Women’s Day in a video address: “Ukrainians, we usually celebrate this holiday, the holiday of spring.
 We congratulate our women, our daughters, wives, mothers.
 Usually.
 But not today.
 Today I cannot say the traditional words.
 I just can’t congratulate you.
 I can’t, when there are so many deaths.
 When there is so much grief, when there is so much suffering.
 When the war continues.”